1126 Broadway, Hanover, MA 02339, USA

 This linear property is owned by Hanover Conservation.
 It extends for 2 miles along the banks of the Indian Head River in South Hanover.
 The trails follow the course of the river and offer stunning views.
 A former railroad bed provides the primary trail.
 Several narrower footpaths lead right up to the water’s edge, often on rocky outcroppings.

-Waterman tacks were used primarily in shoes, but also in the furniture and upholstery trades, and for laying carpet.
+Tack is another word for nail.
+Waterman tacks were used primarily in shoemaking and repair, but also in the furniture and upholstery trades, for equestrian equipment, and for laying carpet.
 Historians indicate that many shoe repair shops, even in New York and Philadelphia, would only use Waterman tacks.
 The business continued to expand and thrive, and by 1875 it employed 25 people and produced 250 tons of tacks per year.

 The remains of a different dam or bridge can be seen farther up the trail, upstream of Rocky Run Brook.
 Look for the stone abutments close to the water’s edge on both sides of the river.